DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

 INTEGRITY

-- As explained in the “security FUNDAMENTALS” video of the course, integrity ensures that the message is not modified by a third-party
+- As explained in the “Security Fundamentals” video of the course, integrity ensures that the message is not modified by a third-party
 - The message that is sent by the source host should be the same as the message that is received by the destination host
 - A MIC (Message Integrity Check) is added to the message to help protect their integrity.